unboxed/unboxed.co/source/news/2017-08-16-event-breaking-down-the-barriers-to-digital-innovation.md

 <br/>

 # This event will cover the techniques to:
-- Kickstarting (or re-kickstarting) your product or digital team’s journey to “innovation”
+- Kickstart (or re-kickstart) your product or digital team’s journey to “innovation”
-- Engaging your stakeholders and organisation in the steps towards your next big milestone
+- Engage your stakeholders and organisation in the steps towards your next big milestone
-- Building up the momentum needed to deliver your next big digital product
+- Build up the momentum needed to deliver your next big digital product
-- Catching up with your competitors in the digital marketplace
+- Catch up with your competitors in the digital marketplace
 <br/>

 <br/>